YOUR QUESTIONS ANSWERED

 Q: What is the best Wader material for me?

-Breathable Waders - these offer the ultimate in comfort, as they eliminate the build-up of perspiration and condensation, associated with normal PVC or Nylon waders.
-All of the above waders are relatively thin, so if being used in cold water conditions, it is an advantage to use some form of thermal clothing underneath.
-This option of course now comes with the zip front option for optimum comfort and ease with taking them on and off.
+Breathable Waders - these offer the ultimate in comfort, as they help eliminate the build-up of perspiration and condensation, associated with normal PVC or Nylon waders.
+The lowest priced of these, the new Ranger waders have a very durable finish today to the normal nylon company use and the Prestige STX are made from a better wearing and thicker Polyester material proving better insulation and good wear plus have double thickness on parts of legs and seat to help resist abrasion.
+When wearing breathables in cold water conditions, it is an advantage to use some form of thermal clothing underneath.

-Neoprene - this is the best material to use in cold water conditions, especially if deep wading.
-Even fishing still-waters in Thigh waders, the water temperature can remain fairly low even in summer, so Neoprene can be a great advantage, insulating you from the cold.
+Neoprene - this is the best material to use in cold water conditions, especially if deepwading.
+Even fishing stillwaters in Thigh waders, the water temperature can remain fairly low even in summer, so Neoprene can be a great advantage, insulating you from the cold.
 The only drawback to neoprene is that it can be too hot, when you are out of the water or walking to or from the beat.
-For this reason, the Snowbee Neoprene waders have a "roll-down" facility, so they can be rolled down and converted into a waist wader, to help keep you cool.
-(Also now available in a zip front option)
+For this reason, the Snowbee Neoprene waders have a "roll-down" facility, so they can be converted into a waist wader, to help keep you cooler when necessary.

 Q: How do I extend the life of my Waders